Why Are the Top Finance & Accountancy Firms Hiring People With Autism?

 - An adjustable, kind and flexible working environment.

-There are some amazing examples of how employers have adjusted their working and hiring culture to support people with Autism, such as:
+There are some fantastic examples of how employers have adjusted their working and hiring culture to support people with autism, such as:

 - Creating psychologically safe places to work.